Letters Q&A written on wooden irregular blocks. Questions and answers concept.

 Question: In sequential airlocks (e.g., Grade C airlock followed by B airlock for entering Grade B), should gowning take place in the same cleanliness class you are entering (e.g., in Grade B)?

 Imagine trying to put on aseptic coveralls over your regular attire in a Grade B cleanroom.
 You’d probably breach the cleanliness limits, at least briefly.
-This is especially true in small airlocks, where you’re super close to the cleanroom door.
+This is especially true in small airlocks, where you’re close to the cleanroom door.
 You essentially step into Grade B without being properly gowned for it.

 So, if the first stage of your Grade B gowning takes place in Grade C, you’re less likely to exceed limits in either cleanliness class.
 If your EM program allows for a spike in particle counts on the “dirty side” of the Grade B airlock, you can do all of your gowning right in Grade B.

 Question: Seeking forum feedback on interventions during aseptic process simulations.
-Our procedure clears the line of open vials before intervention, and if first air is interrupted or units overlaid by the isolator glove, vials are removed.
+Our procedure clears the line of open vials before the intervention, and if first air is interrupted or units are overlaid by the isolator glove, vials are removed.
 Should units be filled post-intervention or remain open during the intervention?

 Answer: Filling your removed units may not be indicative of your process.
 Clearing units, if needed, aligns with guidance.
 The key is ensuring removed units mimic routine production discards after similar interventions.
 The emphasis is on understanding the process and assessing contamination risks.
 Filling and incubating may reinforce process adequacy but isn’t mandatory based on the guidance provided.